 -- Accountability to a spiritual director.
 Usually part of your own mission group, the spiritual director holds you accountable for the disciplines that you have accepted.
 We write weekly reports to the spiritual director who comments upon them and returns them.
 Often there are also regular face-to-face meetings with the director.

-Exceptions to any of the above can be granted with the approval of the other mission group members and the community's Servant Leaders mission group.
+Exceptions to any of the above can be granted with the approval of the leaders.

 Community members disciplines